-This Stuffed Chipotle Bell Peppers recipe is vegan, healthy, and super delicious that puts a spin to taco-night!
+This Stuffed Chipotle Bell Peppers recipe is vegan, healthy, and super delicious, putting a spin on taco night!
 Plus, it’s super easy to make!

 Growing up, my mom would make Mexican Stuffed Peppers all the time with ground beef and tons of cheese.
 While I still love the traditional Mexican Stuffed Peppers recipe, I wanted to make a healthier alternative (without grease and cheese).
 That’s when this recipe was created.

-Bell peppers – Our favorites are the red, orange, yellow ones.
+Bell peppers – Our favorites are red, orange, and yellow.
 They have such a juicy flavor when they are roasted.